OKhalkov/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/kafka.md

 **Create Integration**

 After creating the Uplink converter, it is possible to create an integration.
+Required fields: Name, Type, Topics

 {% include images-gallery.html imageCollection="Kafka Integration" %}